-Jennifer Lopez Suffers Wardrobe Malfunction In Barely-There Dress On ‘Hustlers’ Set
+Jennifer Lopez Suffers Wardrobe Malfunction In Barely There Dress On ‘Hustlers’ Set

 “She’s decided this should be the most star-studded, opulent ceremony that will go down in history as the most lavish celebrity wedding of all time.
 She’s aware it’ll be a fine line between classy and over-the-top so she’s working with a team of high-end planners and lifestyle experts to weigh up options,” an insider told Life & Style.

-“Right now, they’re toying over venues such as The Bahamas, The Hamptons, Hawaii or even a private island.
+“Right now, they’re toying over venues such as The Bahamas, The Hamptons, Hawaii, or even a private island.
 Money’s no object whatsoever and she’s willing to wait if it guarantees her the ultimate guest list.
 She figures this will be her final opportunity for a princess-style wedding,” the source added.

 Fans can see more of Jennifer Lopez by following her on Instagram.